Written thoughts

 We’re too busy living each moment for another moment — the one of views and likes.
 So what memory?
 No beautiful memory at all.

 It’s more important to show it to others than to live it ourselves.
 The other matters more than ourselves.
-In the end, what we’re really chasing is attention, approval — dopamine.

-You can also get dopamine just by looking at a sunset, without a screen between you and the sun.
+I think you can also get dopamine just by looking at a sunset, without a screen between you and the sun.

 Meanwhile, the sun is already gone...